vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 It is possible to _restrict_ the throttler's response to one or more apps.
 For example, it's possible to completely throttle "vreplication" while still responding `HTTP 200` to other apps.
 This is typically used to give way or precedence to one or two apps, or otherwise to further reduce the incoming load from a specific app.

-Starting `v18`, it is also possible to _exempt_ an app from throttling, even if the throttler is otherwise rejecting requests with metrics beyond the threshold.
+It is also possible to _exempt_ an app from throttling, even if the throttler is otherwise rejecting requests with metrics beyond the threshold.
 This is an advanced feature that users should treat with great care, and only in situations where they absolutely must give a specific workflow/migration the highest priority above all else.
 See discussion in examples, below.

 ## Configuration

-{{< warning >}}
-Per-tablet throttler configuration, as used in `v15` and supported in `v16`, is no longer supported in `v18`.{{< /warning >}}

 Throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
 There is one configuration per keyspace.
 All shards and all tablets in all cells have the same throttler configuration: they are all enabled or disabled, and all share the same threshold or custom query.
 Since configuration is stored outside the tablet, it survives tablet restarts.

-`v16` introduced a new opt-in `vttablet` flag, `--throttler-config-via-topo`, and the flag defaulted `false`.
-In `v17` the flag now defaulted to `true`.
-In `v18`, the flag is not used anymore, and the tablet looks for configuration in the topology server, and will watch and apply any changes made there.

-The following flags are deprecated (and will be removed in `v19`):
+The following flags have been removed in `v19`:

 - `--throttle_threshold`
 - `--throttle_metrics_query`